carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ### Exporting plots

 Until now our plots only live inside Python.
-Therefore, once we're satisfied with the resulting plot, we can save the plot with the `.savefig()` method on our figure object.
+Therefore, once we're satisfied with the resulting plot, we need to save it with the `.savefig()` method on our figure object.
 The only required argument is the file path in your computer where you want to save it.
 Matplotlib recognizes the extension used in the filename and supports (on most computers) png, pdf, ps, eps and svg formats.